Twelve thousand centuries ago, long before the first humans

 an age greater than about 270 million years, which is a mere 6% of

 the age of the Earth.
-On the other hand, portions of the
+On the other hand, some portions of the

-continental shields are as old as 4 billion years, or 88% of the
+continents are as old as 4 billion years, or 88% of the age of the

-age of the earth, because continental crust does not subduct.
-The
+earth, because continental crust does not subduct.
+The picture we

-picture we get from plate tectonics is of ancient continents that
+get from plate tectonics is of ancient continents that are

-are continually jostled around by the movement of young oceanic
+continually jostled around by the movement of young oceanic crust,

-Obviously subduction must have worked differently before there
+Subduction must have worked differently before there was any

-was any continental crust.
-We have no geologic evidence for how
+continental crust.
+We have no geologic evidence for how subduction

-subduction worked in the Hadean, though some planetary scientists
+worked in the Hadean, though some planetary scientists have

-have suggested it resembled the hot spot volcanism now seen on one
+suggested it resembled the hot spot volcanism now seen on one of

-of Jupiter's moons, Io.
-However, by the beginning of the Archean
+Jupiter's moons, Io.
+However, by the beginning of the Archean Eon,

-Eon, subduction resembled what we see today in oceanic island
+subduction resembled what we see today in oceanic island arcs.

-arcs.
-Examples of such arcs can be found in the western
+Examples of such arcs can be found in the western Pacific and

-Pacific and southern Atlantic.
-Here the subducting oceanic
+southern Atlantic.
+Here the subducting oceanic lithosphere is

-lithosphere is being overridden by a different oceanic lithosphere
+being overridden by a different oceanic lithosphere plate, rather

 Destructive margins usually have a line of volcanoes (a volcanic arc) along the overriding side of the trench.
 The oceanic crust descending into the mantle contains a great deal of water, and this boils off when the subducting slab is heated at depth.
 Above the slab, on the overriding side, there is a mantle wedge into which the water rises.
-Water lowers the melting point of silicate minerals, and the more silica, the greater the decrease in the melting point.
-This is because water attacks the oxygen bonds between silicon atoms.
+Water lowers the melting point of silicate minerals, and the higher the silica content, the greater the decrease in the melting point.
+This is because water attacks the chemical bonds in silica.

 When a liquid solidifies, its atoms usually arrange themselves into regular lattices called crystals.
 This minimizes the chemical energy of the substance, by allowing each atom to chemically bond with as many other atoms as possible.
 (Chemical bonding lowers the energy of a group of atoms, which is the foundation of the science of chemistry.)
 How many bonds are possible is determined by the size of each atom, and by the arrangement of its electrons around its nucleus, which is determined by the rules of quantum mechanics.
 The specifics are different for each chemical element, and each stable arrangement of atoms into crystals is called a mineral.
 For example, the most common kind of crystal that forms from pure silica is the mineral, quartz.